Microsoft · AZ-305

 Job titles unlocked include Azure Solutions Architect, Cloud Architect, Senior Cloud Engineer, Principal Cloud Architect, and Technical/Pre-sales Consultant.
 Compared to the associate-level AZ-104, this expert credential signals readiness for design-leadership roles rather than administrative execution, and it is often a prerequisite for senior or staff-level cloud positions at large enterprises and consulting firms.
 Organizations heavily invested in Azure — including financial services, healthcare, and government sectors — show consistent demand for this credential.
 The certification renews annually for free via an online assessment on Microsoft Learn, keeping the credential current without requiring a full re-examination.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 530 questions.

 Explanation